Peemouse/SmartRing/README.md

-# NeopixelBatteryGauge
+# SmartRing
-Battery gauge using WS2812 Neopixel products (compatible with rings, strip, bars, through-hole LED...)
+Battery gauge using WS2812 LEDS products (designed for a 12 bits ring)